-Also next week, either both of us, or at least I, have to go back to the DMV for our driver’s licenses.
-If you don’t get your CR license before your 90 day tourist visum is expired, you have to take both a written (in Spanish!!) and a driving test, which is not only a nerve racking hassle, but can also be quit expensive, because you have to take mandatory instructions to qualify for the test.
-My request for a CR license was only rejected Wednesday, because I didn’t have my US greencard with me.
+Also next week, either both of us or at least I, have to go back to the DMV for our driver’s licenses.
+If you don’t get your CR license before your 90 day tourist visum is expired, you have to take both a written (in Spanish!!) and a driving test, which is not only a nerve-racking hassle, but can also be quite expensive, because you have to take mandatory instructions to qualify for the test.
+My request for a CR license was only rejected Wednesday because I didn’t have my US green card with me.
 I don’t carry this precious document without reason, and it never occurred to me that a German passport in combination with a Texas DL might arouse suspicion.
 Alas, the copy I always have on me, wasn’t good enough!
 But now I know process and procedure, which, I hope, will make a second attempt more successful.
 I don’t know, though, if it will be advisable for Barry to go through the repeated queuing.
 It’s a bit tiring and he’s supposed to rest and recuperate.
 Let’s see, how he feels next week.
-This ‘multiple country’ experience has reenforced my interest in finally applying for the American Citizenship.
+These ‘multiple country’ experiences have reinforced my interest in finally applying for the American Citizenship.
 I’ve started researching the German rules for retaining one’s citizenship.
 Pretty funky stuff, let me tell you!
 It is definitely worth a separate post!!

-Despite this failure to acquire a CR license, I nevertheless consider my trip into San José a great success.
+Despite this failure to acquire a CR license, I nevertheless consider my trip to San José a great success.
 I saw a lot of the city, learned a few things ‘Costarican’ and had a great time.
 And I visited a top-notch printing facility for my pictures.
-Of course that makes my Photolera Claudinha self very happy – check out the link to my photos at http://photoleraclaudinha.smugmug.com
+Of course, that makes my Photolera Claudinha self very happy – check out the link to my photos at

 The first sounds of thunder are rolling through the valley.
 Our daily dousing is definitely drawing near.
 I’ll leave you with a picture of a street into Atenas.
 It’s part of the 5-min-route for us to drive to the center of town.
 Hasta luego, stay dry!